 Bing Banff Boom

 People can benefit from travel in many ways but adaptability might be among the more unexpected.
 Sometimes, no matter how carefully planned a trip might be, circumstances arise that necessitate change.
-When they do, I’ve found the best course for me is to quickly release my frustration, adapt, and find an alternative.
+When they do, I’ve found the best course for me is to adapt and find an alternative.

 I waited in line to reach the desk where I confirmed my reservation.
 After providing reams more information, enduring the pitches to purchase this, that, or some other type of additional insurance I learned that the company imposed a $10 per day surcharge for taking the car out of the province of Alberta.
 There was the usual attempt to upsell me to a larger car.
 I declined, telling the agent I’d reserved and wanted the smallest car available.